SHROPSHIRE CHESS ASSOCIATION : LEAGUE RULES

 11. When a digital clock is available, the time control shall be all moves in 1 hour and 25 minutes plus an increment of 10 seconds per move from move 1.

 12. When a digital clock is not available, the time control shall be all moves in 1 hour and 35 minutes for the whole game in accordance with the ECF rules for quickplay finishes.

-13. Players must be arranged in order of playing strength according to the latest E.C.F. rating list published on the Shropshire website; except that players whose rating differs by no more than 75 points shall be regarded as interchangeable for the purposes of this rule.
-The grading officer shall publish the August rating list and the January rating list on the website each year.
+13. Players must be arranged in order of playing strength except that players whose rating differs by no more than 75 points shall be regarded as interchangeable for the purposes of this rule.
+To determine whether 2 players are interchangeable the captain can use either the Autumn rating list as published on the Shropshire rating website, or they can use the latest rating list published on the ECF rating database as at the date of the match.
+When establishing board order the captain must use the same rating list for their entire team.
+The grading officer shall publish the August rating list on the website each year.
 Penalties for breaches of this rule are specified at rule 26.
-Summer ratings will be used for substitution purposes through the year.
 Unrated players – if they have past history, the last known rating is to be used provisionally.
 If not, the player has the maximum flexibility subject to league controller’s approval and a provisional rating will not be given if the last historic rating is older than five years.

 a) Blue Badge holders may request to play any of their matches online.
 This request must be sent via their captain to the opposing captain 48 hours prior to the match.
 The match cannot be played online without the agreement of the opposing captain.
 The opposing captain should endeavour to find a player willing to play online and may select any of their eligible players to play against the blue badge holder.
 If the opposing captain is unable to find a player willing to play online all games must be played over-the-board.
 For the purposes of rule 13 the opposing player selected to play online can be played outside of the usual board order.